 Why Are The Signs Of Depression In Men Different?

 Men and boys may face mental health stigmas that can cause accessing care to feel challenging or shameful.
 Depression is a common mental health condition that anyone of any gender can experience.
 Signs of depression, however, may vary between those of different genders.
-For example, men may be more likely to experience anger and aggression rather than sadness, and they may not realize that this can be a symptom of depression.
+For example, men may be more likely to experience anger and aggression rather than sadness, and they may not realize that this can be a symptom of some types of depression, including major depressive disorder.

 There are five significant depression symptoms commonly experienced by men, including overindulging in escapism, medical symptoms, substance use disorder, irritability, and risky behaviors.
 Although anyone may experience these symptoms, they may be more common in men.